JohnKendrick/PDielec/docs/_sources/software.rst.txt

 Finally the optical permittivity at zero frequency is given in the *Optical permittivity* table.
 In some cases it is necessary to enter the optical permittivity by hand.
 This can be done by clicking each element in the table which needs changing and typing the new matrix element.

-When a new output file is read in the atomic masses and the optical permittivity matrix are reset.
+When a new output file is read the atomic masses and the optical permittivity matrix are reset.

 The output table at the bottom of the tab shows the calculated frequencies and their intensities.
 Transitions which do not contribute to the Infrared absorption are greyed out.
 These transitions will not be used in later calculations.
 From this table it is possible to remove or add transitions to the later calculations and it is also possible to change the width of individual transitions.